grouparoo/grouparoo/.github/CONTRIBUTING.md

 By contributing to Grouparoo and its related projects, you agree to abide by the [Grouparoo Code of Conduct](https://github.com/grouparoo/grouparoo/blob/master/CODE_OF_CONDUCT.md).
 Please read this document.
 We as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.

-Before you begin your contribution, please join the Grouparoo Slack team (TODO), which is available to join for free.
+Before you begin your contribution, please join the [Grouparoo Community Discourse server](https://community.grouparoo.com), which is available to join for free.
 There are community members who are happy help you, and you may want to team up with another community member if this is your first contribution.

 ## Bugs and Issues